evaou/kotlin-algorithm/README.md

 ### Big-Oh Notation
 - The worst case time complexity of an algorithm is *O(f(N))* which means its running time varies in proportion to a growth-rate function *f(N)*.
-- Space complexity is the additional space the algorithm used, apart from the input data space.
+- The worst case space complexity is the additional space the algorithm used, apart from the input data space.

 ##### Time performance from good to bad
 *O(Log N)*, *O(N)*, *O(N log N)*, *O(N^2)*, *O(N^3)*, *O(2^N)*